HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/FedReposDifferentLoginProps.md

-# How to configure HCL DX to allow users to login with different login properties in a federated repository
+# How to configure multiple login properties in a federated repository in HCL DX

 ## Applies to